4 min read

 What is an ECU (Electronic Control Unit) in a car?

-An ECU is a computer that determines an action an actuator should do based on the input signals from different devices.
+An ECU is a computer that figures out what a moving part, called an actuator, should do by looking at signals sent by different devices.

 What is an ECU (Electronic Control Unit) in a car?